-Led by TRCA, in partnership with Toronto and Region Conservation Authority, City of Toronto, and the Weston Family Foundation, The Meadoway will transform 16 kilometres of hydro corridor in Scarborough into one of the largest urban linear greenspaces in Canada.
+Led by the TRCA, in partnership with the City of Toronto, and the Weston Family Foundation, The Meadoway will transform 16 kilometres of hydro corridor in Scarborough into one of the largest urban linear greenspaces in Canada.
+Please refer to The Meadoway Multi-use Trail Boundary Map in Attachment 1.

-On April 11, 2018, Mayor John Tory along with the Directors of the Weston Family Foundation, and representatives from TRCA and Toronto and Region Conservation Foundation jointly announced the launch of The Meadoway at a ceremony in Scarborough.
+On April 11, 2018, Mayor John Tory along with the Directors of the Weston Family Foundation, and representatives from TRCA and Toronto and Region Conservation Foundation (TRCF) jointly announced the launch of The Meadoway at a ceremony in Scarborough.
 As part of this announcement, the Weston Family Foundation pledged up to \$25 million in support of the project, with a firm commitment of \$10 million available immediately to support Phase 1 of the project.
 The City of Toronto committed \$6.3 million to realize the shared vision for The Meadoway by supporting the multi-use trail infrastructure, and to support the City's ongoing operations and maintenance activities in the hydro corridor.